wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

     (3) A copy of any report obtained under this section shall be given by the Registrar of the court to---

-    *   (a) the barrister or solicitor for each party to the proceedings and for the person in respect of whom the application is made or, if any party is not represented by a barrister or solicitor, to that party; and
+    *   (a) the lawyer for each party to the proceedings and for the person in respect of whom the application is made or, if any party is not represented by a lawyer, to that party; and

-    *   (b) any barrister or solicitor appointed under [section 65(3)][74].
+    *   (b) any lawyer appointed under [section 65A][75].

-    (4) A report given to a barrister or solicitor under subsection (3) shall not be given or be shown to the person for whom the barrister or solicitor is acting if the court so orders.
+    (4) A report given to a lawyer under subsection (3) shall not be given or be shown to the person for whom the lawyer is acting if the court so orders.

     (5) Fees for reports prepared pursuant to a request under subsection (1), and reasonable expenses incurred,---